Telegiangi61/micropython-tello/README.md

 IMPORTANT UPDATE!!!
 Tello code block is embedded on UIFlow since 1.7.3 version.
 So now is very easy to realize mission control for DJI Tello programming with simple block.
+Read please DOC folder (ENG/IT) for examples of using it

 Master Version and Italian docs written by Gian luigi Perrella.
-Englis translation of the docs written by Adam Bryant.
+English translation of the docs written by Adam Bryant.

 ENJOY IT and let me know your project!